saleor/saleor.io-learn/product/single-product.md

 }
 ```

-First, we are executing a GraphQL to fetch a collection of products.
+First, we are executing a GraphQL query to fetch a collection of products.
 We are re-using the same query we defined in the section about fetching products.
-Both, `FilterProductsDocument` and `FilterProductsQuery` are auto-generated from the query name (`FilterProducts`).
-The first is the actual query while the second is the type describing the shape of the data returned in response to that query.
+Both `FilterProductsDocument` and `FilterProductsQuery` are auto-generated from the query name (`FilterProducts`).
+The first is the actual query, while the second is the type describing the shape of the data returned in response to that query.

 The response data is a collection of products.
-We extract just the identifier of each product using the built-in `map` function, and return the result as the collection of paths.
+We extract just the identifier of each product using the built-in `map` function and return the result as a collection of paths.

 Since we are re-using the instance of the Apollo client, let's move the initialization of that client to a separate file: `lib/graphql.ts`